SoloDB Documentation

 Querying with LINQ Since v1.0.0

-SoloDB collections implement IQueryable<T>, giving you full LINQ support.
+SoloDB collections implement IQueryable<T>.
 Queries are translated to SQL and executed on SQLite.
+A small number of exotic LINQ methods (Aggregate, Zip, Reverse, Append, Prepend, SequenceEqual) are not supported.

 Filtering